cascadia-cookbooks/mysql/README.md

 )
 ```

-This will require you to include a `depends` for this cookbook inside YOUR cookbook's
+NOTE: You are required to include a `depends` for this cookbook inside YOUR cookbook's `metadata.rb` file.
-`metadata.rb` file.

 ```ruby
 ...